harpunius/docker-alfresco-1/README.md

        Example: -e ALF_22=share.protocol=https will indicate that protocol for share is https and configuration line will be inserted or updated accordingly in "alfresco-global.properties"
 - Subsequent container start is only starting Alfresco adding or updating configuration passed using -e ALF_xxx=conf line.
 A configuration example on how to pass configuration to Alfresco within the container is included.
 See: startcontainerexample.sh
 - Configured [alfrescoprotectnode](https://github.com/pdubois/alfrescoprotectnode) to protect some "well known" nodes against acidental deletion.
-- Some support for [dockercloud](https://www.docker.com/products/docker-cloud) is included.
-It allows fast deployment of containers in the cloud on Azure, Digital Ocean, AWS, and SoftLayer.

 ## To generate the image from "Dockerfile"